markh-de/KiVar/README.md

 ###### Typical Use

-BCEs are used to assign component values, such as `10kΩ`, `0.1µF` or `74HC595`.
-Content Choice Arguments are mapped to the component value.
+BCEs are used to assign component values, such as `10kΩ`, `0.1µF 50V` or `74HC595`.
+The component value is defined by the choice content (assigned through Content Choice Arguments).

-They are also used to modity component attributes, e.g. when a component shall change its _DNP_ (do not populate) state or when it shall or shall not be included in position files or the bill of materials.
-Property Choice Arguments are mapped to the component attributes.
+They are also used to modify component attributes, e.g. when a component shall change its _DNP_ (do not populate) state or when it shall or shall not be included in position files or the bill of materials.
+Component attributes are defined by choice properties (assigned through Property Choice Arguments).

-BCEs can not modify custom fields.
+BCEs can _not_ modify custom fields.
 For this, ACEs must be used (see below).

 ###### Examples